qflowsystems/docs.qflow.com/docs/using-add-ins/pdf-security.md

 ---
 # PDF Security

-The security on a PDF document impacts how the document behaves with the Acrobat Add-In as well as within Q-Action.
+The security on a PDF document impacts how the document behaves with the Acrobat Add-In as well as within QAction.

 ## Unprotected